List of Hollyoaks characters introduced in 2017: Yasmine Maalik

+Toby Wilde

-Toby WildeToby Wilde, played by Lucas Haywood, made his first appearance on 6 April 2017.
+Toby Wilde, played by Lucas Haywood, made his first appearance on 6 April 2017.
 The character was announced on 31 March 2017, and the casting details were revealed on 5 April 2017.
-Toby is introduced as the son of Glenn Donovan (Jimmy Essex) and Darcy Wilde (Aisling Jarrett-Gavin).
+Toby is introduced as the son of Adam Donovan (Jimmy Essex) and Darcy Wilde (Aisling Jarrett-Gavin).
 Darcy brings Toby to the village after Adam decides to choose a relationship with Maxine Minniver (Nikki Sanderson) over a relationship with her, making him question his judgement.

 Darcy and Adam are reunited many years after Adam had believed Darcy had drowned while they were on holiday in France.
 Adam is happy Darcy is alive, but decides to stay with fiancée, Maxine.
 Darcy drops a bombshell when she reveals that she gave birth to Adam's son.
 Toby meets Adam and the two of them instantly bond.
 After Darcy puts him up to it, Toby lies about Maxine hitting him.
 Maxine swears that she didn't, but Adam has doubts and Maxine leaves the village.
 Maxine later returns when she is cleared of hitting Toby.
 Darcy and Toby make many attempts to sabotage Adam and Maxine's imminent wedding, with Toby scribbling over Maxine's wedding dress and Darcy stripping off at Adam's stag do.
 However, none of it works and the pair end up marrying.

 Toby is rushed to hospital following breathing difficulties.
 Darcy's former partner, Marcus (Dean Ashton), arrives and claims to be Toby's father.
 Marcus threatens to take Toby to a different hospital unless Darcy pays him £40,000, the same amount of money she stole from him.
 Adam pays Marcus the money and he leaves.

 It is revealed that Toby is not Adam's son during a confrontation between Darcy and Adam's mother, Tracey Donovan (Lisa Maxwell).
 When Tracey threatens to tell Adam the truth, the two women struggle and Tracey falls off the boat and drowns.
 Toby's biological father is revealed to be Adam's father, Glenn (Neil Roberts/Bob Cryer).
 When Adam finds out the truth, he dumps Darcy, but tells Toby he will always be his father.
 Darcy moves into the Osborne home and becomes involved with Jack Osborne (Jimmy McKenna).
 Toby takes to Jack immediately and he is happy when Jack and Darcy get married.
 Darcy decides to flee the village after all her schemes and manipulations are exposed.
 Toby leaves the village with his mother.